 This shrimp and corn soup uses a combination of tender shrimp, cream-style corn, half and half cream, chicken broth and carefully chosen spices to deliver an easy, healthy, flavorful meal.
+Really, it feels more like a heartwarming bisque than a soup, and that’s just fine by us!

 - Melt butter in a large pot over medium high heat.